-A crucial role for councils is to identify enough land to deliver the number of new homes they need.
-That is done as part of the Local Plan process.
-This post explains exactly how councils choose which sites should be developed.
+A crucial role for councils is to identify enough land to deliver the number of new homes they need as part of the Local Plan process.
+This post explains exactly how they choose which sites should be developed.

 There's a lot to think about when you're trying to decide if your site has development potential - but here are three simple checks that will help you decide whether your site is worth investigating further.

 Planning applications for residential development are often justified by saying that the council doesn’t have a “five year supply of housing land.”
 But what does that mean exactly?
 And why is it so critical?

 'Sustainable development' is described as the 'golden thread' running through planning policy in England.
 Development which is sustainable is presumed to be acceptable - but what exactly does that mean?

 It’s that time of year when the Campaign to Protect Rural England publishes statistics about development in the Green Belt and loudly proclaims that it is under siege from developers.
 But is that really true?

 The Strategic Land Group have entered into a new Land Promotion Agreement with the owners of a 3.2 acre site in Penyffordd, Flintshire in North Wales.
 The site will be promoted for housing development.